• Skip to primary navigation

 2. In a large bowl, whisk together almond flour, tapioca starch, sugar, “jimmies”, baking soda and baking powder.

-3. Add milk, olive oil, egg, apple cider vinegar and vanilla extract to your dry mix.
+3. Add milk, olive oil, eggs, apple cider vinegar and vanilla extract.
 Blend until smooth.

-5. While your cupcakes are baking, blend together your frosting ingredients until smooth and place into a large piping bag or large ziplock bag with and inch cut off the tip.
+5. While your cupcakes are baking, blend together your frosting ingredients with a hand mixer until smooth and place into a large piping bag or large ziplock bag with and inch cut off the tip.

 6. Cool cupcakes completely on a wire rack.
-After they’re cooled, swirl frosting on top with piping bag.
+After they’ve cooled, swirl frosting on top with piping bag.
 Place cupcakes into freezer for 15-20 minutes until icing hardens.

 7. Meanwhile, in a small, microwave safe bowl, add in your white chocolate chips and microwave at 30 second intervals, stirring at each interval until melted and smooth.
 Add in coconut oil and stir again until smooth.
 Finally, add your food coloring, if desired and blend into chocolate well.